vyca2017/content/content/reference/relay-api/queries/generated-queries.md

 alias: oiviev0xi7
 path: /docs/reference/relay-api/queries
 layout: REFERENCE
 description: Use queries to fetch data.
-Queries in the GraphQL schema of your project are derived from models and relations that you defined.
+Queries in the GraphQL schema of your project are derived from types and relations that you defined.
 simple_relay_twin: nia9nushae
 tags:
   - relay-api